Keshav-Bhusal/AMEX-2023/README.md

 ## Key learning outcomes

-1. Subject Matter Expertise: You'll demonstrate your proficiency in applying microeconomic and econometric approaches to solve real-world economic problems.
+1. Subject Matter Expertise: Demonstrate your proficiency in applying microeconomic and econometric approaches to solve real-world economic problems.

-2. Critical Thinking & Problem Solving: You'll design and execute research strategies to answer substantial questions with tangible real-world implications.
-You'll independently apply quantitative reasoning to evaluate economic hypotheses and predictions.
+3. Critical Thinking & Problem Solving: Design and execute research strategies to answer substantial questions with tangible real-world implications.
+Independently apply quantitative reasoning to evaluate economic hypotheses and predictions.

-3. Communication: You'll hone your ability to precisely convey your findings in written, spoken, and graphical forms, effectively communicating your insights to both economists and non-economist audiences.
+5. Communication: Hone the ability to precisely convey your findings in written, spoken, and graphical forms, effectively communicating your insights to both economists and non-economist audiences.

-4. Leadership & Collaboration: You'll master the art of effective collaboration, demonstrating initiative and leadership when appropriate in workplace settings.
+7. Leadership & Collaboration: Master the art of effective collaboration, demonstrating initiative and leadership when appropriate in workplace settings.

 Get ready for a challenging yet rewarding experience that will shape you into a proficient and adaptable data analyst, ready to tackle the complexities of the real world.

 # Business Problem: Early Legal Effectiveness